Yeh Pyaar Nahi Toh Kya Hai: 15 days later

 In order to prevent Siddhant and Anushka from marrying, KK threatens Gayatri, Siddhant's mother, to stop Siddhant from marrying Anushka.
 Despite his mother's reluctance and KK's planning, Siddhant and Anushka get married.
 As KK's initial plan fails, he decides to go to Plan B, by framing Siddhant with the murder of Hira Sanyal, H of SHARK.
 Siddhant and Anushka finally get married, but she learns about how Siddhant believes KK killed Prabhakar.
 Siddhant and Anushka decide to not move their relationship forward until Siddhant is able to prove KK guilty.

 Meanwhile, Karthik and Purva start to talk more and get closer.
 One day, Nupur sees a suspicious message on Karthik's phone, from Purva and starts to suspect them.
 Karthik and Nupur have an argument, in which he declares his love for Purva, and KK hears this.
 Purva and Karthik talk and Purva finds out the truth behind Prabhakar's death.
 Purva also declares her feelings for Karthik.
 Karthik goes to declare his love for Purva to Sinha family.
 Siddhant beats Karthik and Gayatri slaps Purva.
 Finally, Anushka learns the truth about her father.
-Heartbroken, she goes to meet her father and says him that she have realised all the truth about him and ask him whether his love for her was also fake as his reputation.
-After many instances KK confesses his mistakes in front of Anushka and drinks poison and dies.
+Heartbroken, she goes to meet her father and tells him that she has realised the truth about him and asks him whether his love for her was also fake as his reputation.
+Feeling completely dejected KK confesses his mistakes in front of Anushka and tells her that everything could be a lie but his love for her as a father was never a lie then he hugs her for a last time and sends her away and later ends his life by drinking the same poison by which he poisoned Prabhakar.
+The series ends with a hug between a conflicted Siddhant and a heartbroken Anushka.